Ppreawsr/FRA233_Microcontroller_1/README.md

     #### Printf

 ###### Step 1 (page 12)
-Set .ICO at SYS to *Trace Asynchronous W*
+Set .IOC at SYS to *Trace Asynchronous W*

 \*note: SWO pin will not work (in this case PB3) because this pin is use in the transfer of Data (*Serial wire*)
 ###### Step 2